The logo of Wynncraft's main mod

 Is Modding Safe?

-By using 3rd party launcher, launching a 3rd party client wrapper, or loading a 3rd party client modification (listed in descending order of access although all occur in this guide), you are taking an inherent risk.
+By using a 3rd party launcher, launching a 3rd party client wrapper, or loading a 3rd party client modification (listed in descending order of access, although all occur in this guide), you are taking an inherent risk.
 You are trusting the 3rd party with access to execute code on your computer.
 While the amount of damage it can do varies, that risk remains.

 Having said that, there are many checks in place to prevent that from happening.
 If you use open-source software with large userbases, regardless of the 3rd party themselves, thousands of users have had time to run the application and look for abnormalities.
 Moreover, technical users have had a chance to look at the code themselves, further ensuring nothing suspicious is occurring.
 There is still a risk, but it is thoroughly mitigated.

 Another mitigation of risk happens when one uses software that has been uploaded to large moderated platforms (such as modrinth and curseforge).
-In addition to the checks above, these platforms use automated and manual tools to review the submitted code as to make sure it isn’t doing anything it shouldn’t be doing.
+In addition to the checks above, these platforms use automated and manual tools to review the submitted code to make sure it isn’t doing anything it shouldn’t be doing.
 Again, there is still risk, but this mitigates it further.

 Finally, one can install software created by 3rd parties they trust.
 Even if software has no users, is closed, and/or not on a moderated platform, if one trusts the software’s author, then one can trust the software.
 This is the rarest and least advisable form of mitigation, but it adds another layer in conjunction with the above (although some risk remains).

 The resources suggested by this guide are open sourced, have a reasonable amount of users, and have been posted to moderated platforms.
 Or, in the case of launchers and wrappers, are open-sourced and used by enough users for the safety concern to be almost completely mitigated in and of themselves.
-Or, in the case of launchy specifically, open source and released by a team closely connected to Wynn (although that connection remains unofficial; the lead developer for launchy and wynntils is the same as the lead developer for Wynn).

 Why does this guide promote x over y?